cline/prompts/workflows/create-new-workflow.md

 2. Use the `ask_followup_question` command to ask the USER for a concise name for the workflow.

-3. Determine the appropriate filename using kebab-case format (e.g., `analyze-system-requirements.md`).
+3. Determine the appropriate filename using flatcase format (e.g., `analyzesystemrequirements`).
+   - All files in the workflow folder should be treated as markdown files by default if they do not have a file extension.
+   - Use flatcase for filenames (e.g., `analyzesystemrequirements`), not kebab-case.

 4. Inform the USER of the upcoming workflow file creation process and the main steps they will be asked to complete.